KenTree/KenTree.github.io/index.md

 # Hello World

 This is my home page!
-My name is Kenneth Ly and I am a student at [Cal State Fullerton](https://www.fullerton.edu/) and my major is is Computer Science.
+My name is Kenneth Ly and I am a student at [Cal State Fullerton](https://www.fullerton.edu/) and my major is Computer Science.

 ## Computer Science Projects